aajonusnet/aajonusnet/md/QNA/Q&A Of July 10, 2011.md

 you don’t have the highest quality fats – and I mean, concentrated fat and you’re very fat - it’s likely you’re going to lose hair.

-If it is thimerosol from vaccine injections, even if you’re very overweight, you’re still going to lose hair; it’s going to damage the follicles.
+If it is thimerosal from vaccine injections, even if you’re very overweight, you’re still going to lose hair; it’s going to damage the follicles.
 Chemotherapy is a high poison that will cause it in anybody and testosterone won’t have anything to do with that kind of chemical contamination follicle